moclam1905/PexelsSample/README.md

 The application follows the Model-View-ViewModel (MVVM) pattern with Clean Architecture principles, organized into three main layers:

-- **UI Layer (Presentation)**: Jetpack Compose UI components and ViewModels that manage UI state
+- **UI Layer (Presentation)**: Jetpack Compose UI components and ViewModels that manage UI state.
+Utilizes a **Single Activity Architecture** with Jetpack Navigation Compose.
-- **Domain Layer**: Core business logic, repository interfaces, domain models, and use cases
+- **Domain Layer**: Core business logic, repository interfaces, domain models, and use cases.
-- **Data Layer**: Repository implementations, API services, and local database cache
+- **Data Layer**: Repository implementations, API services, and local database cache.

 For detailed information on the architecture, see [Architecture Documentation](docs/architecture.md).